ischemist/project-procrustes/README.md

 ## Vision: Structural AI for Chemistry

-Applications of ML to Chemistry have mostly centered on **quantitative problems** (predicting toxicity, pKd, yield)—tasks constrained by the scarcity of labeled data.

-However, we observe that the most transformative breakthroughs in AI (LLMs, AlphaFold) have occurred in **structural problems**: tasks that require generating complex, structured outputs (like language or protein folding) rather than regression scalars.
+We distinguish between two fundamental classes of problems in scientific machine learning: **quantitative** (predicting scalar targets like toxicity or binding affinity) and **structural** (generating complex objects governed by an underlying grammar).
+Quantitative problems, analogous to early NLP challenges like sentiment analysis, are often constrained by data scarcity.
+In contrast, the most transformative AI breakthroughs—from large language models to AlphaFold—have occurred in structural domains.

+**Mastery of structure is a prerequisite for solving downstream quantitative tasks.** Foundation models trained on the structure of language, for instance, now excel at sentiment analysis with little to no task-specific fine-tuning.
+In organic chemistry, the paramount structural challenge is retrosynthesis: designing a valid synthetic pathway to a molecule of interest.
+This capability is the key to unlocking critical quantitative problems like predicting synthetic accessibility, a significant bottleneck in drug discovery.
+Current accessibility heuristics, however, bypass the core structural challenge, relying on learned patterns that correlate with accessibility without ever generating the pathway itself.

+**A model cannot judge the difficulty of a journey it cannot first articulate.**

-Retrosynthesis is the premier structural problem of organic chemistry.
-But effectively solving it requires a fundamental shift: we must move beyond fragmented data formats and inconsistent evaluation methods.
-We need a unified, rigorous infrastructure to standardize, track, and measure progress in this domain.
+Achieving structural mastery in retrosynthesis is a long journey—one that requires moving beyond fragmented data formats, inconsistent evaluation methods, and unreliable metrics.
+Progress demands unified, rigorous infrastructure to standardize outputs, track provenance, and measure improvements with statistical rigor.

 **RetroCast is that infrastructure.**